Pork Bolognese - Perry's Steakhouse & Grille

 • Add the diced pork and pancetta to processor and pulse until ground beef consistency.

 • Take reserved meat and fold into vegetable mixture.
-Once incorporated, add white wine and cook until all of the wine is evaporated.
+Once incorporated, add white wine and cook until all of the wine has evaporated.

 • Add crushed tomato, bay leaf, black pepper and nutmeg.
 Cook to reduce the tomato juices by half.